Courtney Love: Influences

-Love has been candid about her diverse musical influences, the earliest being Patti Smith, the Runaways, and the Pretenders, artists she discovered while in juvenile hall as a young teenager.
+Love has cited numerous musical acts and performers as influences, among the earliest being Patti Smith, the Runaways, and the Pretenders.
 As a child, her first exposure to music was records that her parents received each month through Columbia Record Club.
-The first record Love owned was Leonard Cohen's Songs of Leonard Cohen (1967), which she obtained from her mother: "He was so lyric-conscious and morbid, and I was a pretty morbid kid", she recalled.
+The first album Love owned was Leonard Cohen's Songs of Leonard Cohen (1967), which she obtained from her mother: "He was so lyric-conscious and morbid, and I was a pretty morbid kid", she recalled.
 As a teenager, she named Flipper, Kate Bush, Soft Cell, Joni Mitchell, Laura Nyro, Lou Reed, and Dead Kennedys among her favorite artists.
-While in Dublin at age fifteen, Love attended a Virgin Prunes concert, an event she credited as being a pivotal influence: "I had never seen so much sex, snarl, poetry, evil, restraint, grace, filth, raw power and the very essence of rock and roll", she recalled. "[I had seen] U2 [who] gave me lashes of love and inspiration, and a few nights later the Virgin Prunes fucked–me–up."
+At age 15, Love attended a Virgin Prunes concert in Dublin which she credited as a pivotal influence: "I had never seen so much sex, snarl, poetry, evil, restraint, grace, filth, raw power and the very essence of rock and roll...
+[I had seen] U2 [who] gave me lashes of love and inspiration, and a few nights later the Virgin Prunes fucked–me–up."
 Decades later, in 2009, Love introduced the band's frontman Gavin Friday at a Carnegie Hall event, and performed a song with him.

 Though often associated with punk music, Love has noted that her most significant musical influences have been post-punk and new wave artists.
 Commenting in 2021, Love said:

 There's this idea of "Courtney is punk and stuck in 1995!" but that's not the case.
 I was more [influenced by] new wave or post-punk.
 My number one greatest song of all time is "Love Will Tear Us Apart" by Joy Division, and I will take no fucking prisoners in that battle.
 But the band that affected me more than even Leonard Cohen and Bob Dylan was Echo and the Bunnymen.